-For many people, the quest to be more productive is just that: a quest.
-It is like a New Year’s Resolution that kicks off with enthusiasm and intent but quickly fizzles out as challenges emerge and
+Eric Dalius for many people, the quest to be more productive is just that: a quest.
+It is like a New Year’s Resolution that kicks off with enthusiasm.
+And intent but quickly fizzles out as challenges emerge and

 distractions arise.
 Before long, becoming more productive goes from the “must-do” list to the “nice-to-do list,” until it eventually fades from view entirely.
 That is, until the next cycle of motivation and inspiration.

-And therein lies the most critical step in becoming more productive per Eric Dalius, the investment guru behind the CORE (“cash-out real estate”) program that was incorporated into the Learning Annex and championed nationwide by “Rich Dad, Poor Dad” author Robert Kiyosaki: commitment.
+And therein lies the most critical per Eric Dalius, the investment guru behind the CORE (“cash-out real estate”) program that was incorporated into the Learning Annex and championed.
+Nationwide by “Rich Dad, Poor Dad” author Robert Kiyosaki: commitment.

-“People who have spent years struggling with productivity to some degree cannot expect to suddenly become ultra-productive overnight,” commented Eric Dalius.
+“People who have spent years struggling with productivity to some degree cannot expect.
+To suddenly become ultra-productive overnight,” commented Eric Dalius.
 “It takes commitment to change the default setting from unproductive to productive.
 It is like striving to become healthy.
-Years and years of eating fast food and other junk will not be erased after a few days of eating nutritious food and getting some exercise.
 It’s a long-term commitment, not a short-term fix.”